Manmeet-Inferno/SignBridge/README.md

 ## 🧩 Download Google Meet Sign Language Extension
 Click the **Download Extension** button in the navbar or [download here](public/google_meet_sign_language.zip) to get the extension zip file.

+## 🧩 Google Meet Real-Time Audio-to-Speech Translation

+SignBridge provides a custom Google Meet extension that enables real-time audio-to-speech translation during meetings.
+This helps deaf and hard-of-hearing users follow conversations live.

+**How to use:**
+1. Download the extension zip from the navbar or [here](public/google_meet_sign_language.zip).
+2. Unzip the file.
+3. Go to `chrome://extensions` in your browser.
+4. Enable "Developer mode" (top right).
+5. Click "Load unpacked" and select the unzipped extension folder.
+6. Join a Google Meet and activate the extension to see real-time audio-to-speech translation.

+This feature makes online meetings more accessible and inclusive for everyone!

 ## 📁 Project Structure
 ```